neondatabase/website/content/docs/guides/remix.md

 ## Configure the Postgres client

 TODO.
-Add explanation here about whey a you need a `.db.server` file.
+Add explanation for why a `.db.server` file is required.

 ### db.server